thorchain/Resources/Whitepapers/ASGARDEX/whitepaper-en.md

 - Arbitrage across markets and earn on price discovery.
 - Build an exchange or wallet and add maker/taker fees.
 - Run a Validator and earn on block rewards.
-- Run a Liquidity Node and earn on liquidity fees.

 ### Staking Liquidity
 The simplest contribution anyone can make is to simply stake liquidity in pools.
 The value of their liquidity is always protected, they always earn on volume and their assets are always self-sovereign.
 Staking will be so simple, that it can be performed directly from wallets and a simple on-chain transaction is required to stake-in, stake-out or withdraw earnings.